block-core/blockcore/Documentation/proof-of-stake.md

 Nothing-at-stake is a theoretical security issue in proof-of-stake consensus systems in which validators have a financial incentive to mine on every fork of the blockchain that takes place, which is disruptive to consensus and potentially makes the system more vulnerable to attacks

-Assuming the majority of stakers are honest an attacker which exercises NAS can make it very hard for honest nodes to know what is the chain with the total honest staking power (even if the attacker stakes on forks with less total stake this can confuse nodes in IBD)
+Assuming the majority of staking power (coins at stake) are honest an attacker which exercises NAS can make it very hard for honest nodes to know what is the chain with the total honest staking power (even if the attacker stakes on forks with less total stake this can confuse nodes in IBD)

 However this attack is not obvious to execute as an attacker would have to be economically invested in the chain in order to execute the attack and will be risking the value of their own coins.